-The Tiaki promise is something that anyone who visits New Zealand should follow.
+The Tiaki Promise is something that anyone who visits New Zealand should follow.
 The short video below explains the Tiaki promise and what it means to New Zealand.

 Tiaki Promise: For travelers to New Zealand

-While you the tourist travel through New Zealand please make a commitment to care for New Zealand for now and future generations.
+While you, the tourist, travel through New Zealand please make a commitment to care for New Zealand for now and future generations.
 By taking on the Tiaki Promise you are committed to ensuring you are acting as a guardian and protecting and preserving our home.

-You can also learn more about the Tiaki promise here
+You can also learn more about the Tiaki Promise here:

-As is the case with many Māori words – the meaning of manaakitanga is much broader than a one word or direct translation.
+As is the case with many Māori words – the meaning of manaakitanga is much broader than a one-word or direct translation.

 Broken down into three parts: mana-ā-ki which loosely translates as ‘the power of the word’ and reminds hosts to be expressive and fluent in welcoming visitors.
 Another explanation has the words ‘mana’ meaning ‘prestige’ and ‘ki te tangata’ meaning ‘to the people.’
 This points out the importance of enhancing the mana or power of our guests and their importance to us when they visit our country.

-From a tourism perspective it is about ensuring that we want our guests, both domestic and international to feel welcome and valued when they visit New Zealand.
+From a tourism perspective, it is about ensuring that we want our guests, both domestic and international to feel welcome and valued when they visit New Zealand.

 Rotorua Duck Tours likes to adhere to the values as set out under Manaakitanga.
 Everybody is treated with respect and care.
 Our guides and front office staff love to go above and beyond to ensure guests leave having thoroughly enjoyed our kiwi hospitality.
 Our guides take a genuine interest in our clients and love to engage with them to find out where they are from what they do.
-Our guides are passionate about NZ and Rotorua and are extremely knowledgeable on the history of the area.
+Our guides are passionate about NZ and Rotorua and are extremely knowledgeable about the history of the area.
 Our guests are encouraged to ask questions from our guides so that we can better tailor our tours to their needs.